Assembly code generated from Rust for parameter passing

 When an Rc

-is created it starts with the strong reference count set to 1.
+is created, it starts with the strong reference count set to 1.
 If an Rc

-is cloned, it does not copy the pointed data, it just increments the reference count.
-This way multiple shared references may point to the same heap memory.
+is cloned, it does not copy the pointed data; it just increments the reference count.
+This way, multiple shared references may point to the same heap memory.
 Also, when an Rc

 is dropped, the reference count is decremented.
 If the reference count falls to 0, the memory block on the heap is de-allocated.

-registers getting populated with the real and imaginary parts from the struct.
-Notice that the offsets for the access are 16 and 24, respectively.
+parts are 16 and 24, respectively.
 This is due to the two 64-bit reference counts that are present before the Complex

 will be deleted.
 If not, the memory block containing the reference counts and Complex

-objects live as there are other Rc
+objects lives as other Rc

 Note: We have ignored the weak reference in this discussion.